marcmirror/bullethell/README.md

+# This is a read-only mirror of the git repo at https://codeberg.org/marc/bullethell

 # Evils Of The Dungeon

 *Evils Of The Dungeon* (EOTD) is a Bullet Hell game where you play a kid called Bobby.
 On his way home from baseball training, Bobby is sucked into a portal and wakes up in a dungeon where everything is out to get him.
 Luckily he has his trusty bat with him which helps him defend off the hordes of evil.